Last updated on September 13th, 2021 at 10:30 am

 - Bathroom type: Dry

-At 24′ 2″ the Redhawk SE 22A is on the smaller side of Class C RVs in terms of length but it’s also surprisingly tall compared to the average height for other RVs in its class.
-That height does carry over to the interior giving this rig a spacious 7-foot ceiling which is great for taller folks.
+At 24′ 2″, the Redhawk SE 22A is on the smaller side of Class C RVs in terms of length, but it’s also surprisingly tall compared to the average height for other RVs in its class.
+The height carries over to the interior giving this rig a spacious 7-foot ceiling which is great for taller folks.

 But let’s get to the bathroom!

 This Jayco rig features a dry but split bathroom.
-That means the sink is actually outside the space that the shower and toilet are.
-The idea here is that if someone is in the bathroom you still have access to your bathroom sink and vanity.
+What I mean by this, is that the sink is actually outside the space where the shower and toilet are.
+The idea here is that if my partner is in the bathroom, I can still access the bathroom sink and vanity.
 While I understand the idea, the layout does end up looking a bit strange with two sinks front and center inside the RV.
-The plus to this is that you have an extra mirror in the common area which combined with the high ceilings really makes the rig feel large!
+The plus to this, however, is that there’s an extra mirror in the common area, which combined with the high ceilings, really makes the rig feel large!

 Speaking of high ceilings, they’re just as high in the shower which makes this small rig feel much bigger.
 I also love the large window that’s in the bathroom and you can get a great view of it in this video: